Make it Here. Keep it Here. Grow it Here.

 Increased access to commercial lending.

-Both of our credit unions have conducted a thorough evaluation of the potential merger, and we believe the following outcomes to be true for our communities:
+We believe the following outcomes to be true for our communities:

 Greater access to grant and donation opportunities.